Orioles come alive (3 HRs) to crush Braves | Sports-Games

 Orioles come alive (3 HRs) to crush Braves

 Baltimore cracked three home runs during a nine-run third inning and the Orioles cruised to a 14-1 win over the visiting Atlanta Braves on Monday.
-Baltimore sent 12 runners to the plate in the third.
-The Orioles got a three-run homer from D.J.
-Stewart - his seventh this month -- and a solo shot from Ryan Mountcastle in back-to-back fashion against Atlanta starter Touki Toussaint, then added a three-run homer from Jose Iglesias against reliever Luke Jackson.
+Baltimore sent 12 batters to the plate in the third.
+The Orioles got a three-run homer from DJ Stewart -- his seventh home run this season, all of them this month -- and a solo shot from Ryan Mountcastle in back-to-back fashion against Atlanta starter Touki Toussaint, then added a three-run homer from Jose Iglesias against reliever Luke Jackson.

 Baltimore added a solo homer in the seventh inning from Pat Valaika, whose fly ball bounced off the glove of right fielder Nick Markakis and caromed over the fence.
-The 14 runs marked a season high for Baltimore and comes on the heels of a four-game series against the Yankees that saw the Orioles score only three times.
+The 14 runs marked a season high for Baltimore, and cames on the heels of a four-game series against the Yankees that saw the Orioles score only three times.

 Iglesias led the 15-hit attack by going 4-for-4 with four RBIs and three runs scored.
 In his first 31 games with Baltimore, Iglesias is batting .370 (44-for-119).
 Mountcastle was 3-for-5 with three RBIs, one of them in the first inning that gave the Orioles an early lead, and one run scored.